-How was state socialism different from capitalist liberal democracy? organisation of the economy
+- How was state socialism different from capitalist liberal democracy?

+- \ organisation of the economy

-- organisation of politics - relationship between society and state
+- \ organisation of politics

+- \ relationship between society and state

-How did different countries take different routes to state socialism?
-On what bases did state socialism command legitimacy for long periods?
-Were they 'totalitarian'?
-Were they 'socialist' or 'state capitalist'?
+- How did countries take different routes to state socialism?

+- On what bases did state socialism command legitimacy for long periods?

+- Was socialism 'totalitarian'?
+Was it 'socialist' or 'state capitalist'?

-Social Structure and Collapse
+- Social Structure and Collapse

 - Who were the new middle class in state socialist societies and why were they significant in the collapse?

 - Economy and Collapse

 - Why were there problems of stagnation in state socialist economies?

-- organisation of the economy
+- \ organisation of the economy

-- techniques of production
+- \ techniques of production

-To what extent was this a factor in their decline?
+To what extent was the economy or technology a factor in their decline?
 Political Legitimacy and Collapse